fengjixuchui/r0memdump/README.txt

 -- why --
-its intended use is for avoiding anticheat/antiviruses as r0memdump doesnt use ptrace, or any other suspicious syscalls
+its intended use is for avoiding anticheat/antiviruses as r0memdump doesnt use ptrace, or any other suspicious syscalls ALSO
+/proc/mem can be disabled and usage of it can be detected by AVs

 greetz jimmy ty for the idea